-1.1 That Members satisfy themselves on the basis of the report that the Council is using its regulatory powers in a way proportionate to the demands for regulatory services.
+1.1 That Members satisfy themselves on the basis of the report that the Council is using its regulatory powers in a way proportionate to the demands for all regulatory services it provides.

 2. Purpose of Report

 2.1 To provide Members with details of the Councils use of its tools and powers to take appropriate enforcement action.